Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     Bandwidth (GiB/s)                     3.6136
     --------------------------------------------------

 The results match the pattern we saw for the zero and identity primitives.
-The transposition version is significantly slower than the non-transposition version, especially for the larger matrices.
-Here too, the 2048x2048 benchmark achieved worse results than the smaller matrices, both with and without transposition.
+The transposition version is significantly slower than the non-transposition version, especially for larger matrices.
+Here as well, the 2048x2048 benchmark achieved worse results than the smaller matrices, both with and without transposition.